tdechaize/tools_tde/How config MinGW64 GCC C_C++ compiler into CodeBlocks.md

 Copyright (C) 2023 Free Software Foundation, Inc.
 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+### Test of "simple" code with GCC compiler C/C++ of MinGW64 into CB

-And, with simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c" is proposed by default, and choose compiler  "MinGW64 GCC Compiler".
+With simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c" is proposed by default, and choose compiler  "MinGW64 GCC Compiler".
 You can select good directory/source with option "add file" after first creation of project into CB.

 One time project created, you can generate it with selecting main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11).

 If, you apply all of precedent instructions, compile and link of your program with this new compiler must be succeeded.

 Pleasure of programming is open for you, your imagination is illimited, at your keyboard !
 Enjoy !

-PS : source file "hellowworld.c" :
+### PS : source file "hellowworld.c" :

 /*     Basic example in language C : hellowworld.c      */